Infinite temperature at zero energy: Introduction

 In this work, we construct a large family of geometrically local static Hamiltonians which display properties associated to infinite temperature across almost all eigenstates.
 In particular, the eigenstates---including the ground state---are volume-law entangled for all contiguous subsystems.
-Our construction is based on the Feynman-Kitaev clock (\FKclock{}) model~\cite{Kitaev2002book}, a well-known model which embeds the output of a quantum circuit into the ground state of a static Hamiltonian.
-By modifying the \FKclock{} model to include periodic boundary conditions---so that the final ``time'' on the clock is the same as the initial time---we embed \emph{\qestates{}}~\cite{Bukov2015highfreq,Rudner2020floquetengineershandbook} of an input staircase circuit in eigenstates of the Hamiltonian.
-Almost all \qestates{} of generic quantum circuits are expected to obey the ETH at infinite temperature, and we prove that this implies volume-law entanglement of the clock Hamiltonian eigenstates.
+Our construction is based on the Feynman-Kitaev clock (FK clock) model~\cite{Kitaev2002book}, a well-known model which embeds the output of a quantum circuit into the ground state of a static Hamiltonian.
+By modifying the FK clock model to include periodic boundary conditions---so that the final ``time'' on the clock is the same as the initial time---we embed \emph{Floquet states}~\cite{Bukov2015highfreq,Rudner2020floquetengineershandbook} of an input staircase circuit in eigenstates of the Hamiltonian.
+The model is illustrated qualitatively in Fig.~\ref{fig:idea}.
+It is a two-leg ladder with geometrically local interactions; its ground state is built from a Floquet state on one leg and a conventional ground state on the other, coupled together by a fixed entangler circuit.
+As almost all Floquet states of generic quantum circuits are expected to obey the ETH at infinite temperature, this structure brings infinite-temperature features to a local Hamiltonian ground state.
+We prove in particular that it implies volume-law entanglement of the clock Hamiltonian eigenstates, including the ground state.